15 Fun and Engaging Trade Show Booth Game Ideas

 Another fun way to engage visitors at your trade show booth is by organizing an interactive scavenger hunt.
 This game works by providing booth visitors with a list of tasks that must be completed in order to win a prize.

-Some potential tasks you can include in your scavenger hunt include taking a photo at your booth, finding a hidden object, etc. Adding a competitive element to the scavenger hunt can encourage visitors to stay longer and engage with your booth staff.
+Some potential tasks you can include in your scavenger hunt could be taking a picture at your booth, finding a hidden object, etc. By adding a competitive element to the scavenger hunt, you can encourage visitors to stay longer and engage with your booth staff.

-Pro Tip: Promote your scavenger hunt on social media before the show, so visitors know what to expect when they visit your booth.
+Pro Tip: Promote your scavenger hunt on social media prior to the show so visitors know what to expect when they visit your booth.

 12. Counting Game